Seynabou12/Form_Jsp_Servelt/README.md

 Create a servlet
 - configure a URL through web.xml
-- Receive RequestParamters from URL(POST)
+- Receive RequestParamters from URL(GET)
-- Receive  RequestParamters from form(GET)
+- Receive  RequestParamters from form(POST)
 - Send values to front-end (to JSP page)

 Validate login form and send result